High Priests of America

 Touched by a sudden premonition, he crossed over to Quetzalcoatl’s side of the temple, and with his eyes wide, he went from statue to statue, unable to believe what he was seeing.
 Nearly each place of power bore the same concealed inscription.
 Even the altar at the very top of the temple had been inscribed!
 How could he have missed this?

 It had to be someone high up, someone with access, someone similar to him.
 It was not unusual for him to linger around the temple, and so he did.
 He watched for days, deeply suspecting that some rival force, perhaps that whole Ahriman, had taken hold of the high priest of Quetzalcoatl, but he saw the priest do nothing that would raise suspicion.
-Perhaps then, it was the high priest of Tlaloc that had been possessed and was cunningly covering the other side of the temple first, before proceeding to taint his own part, a misleading strategy to avoid detection.
+Perhaps then, it was the high priest of Tlaloc that had been possessed and was cunningly exploiting the other side of the temple first, before proceeding to taint his own part, a misleading strategy to avoid detection.
 And yet, Blaze found nothing odd while observing the high priest of Tlaloc either.
-Blaze’s mind brimmed with possibilities, and yet for now, there were no conclusions to be drawn.
+The supervising high priest’s mind brimmed with possibilities, and yet for now, there were no conclusions to be drawn.

 After debating with himself, Blaze resolved to make a move to flush the perpetrator out.